What is water depth?

 Water depth naturally fluctuates throughout the season.
-Tracking water depth at times like ‘highest’ in the spring and ‘lowest’ in the late summer can give you indications of exceptional drought or flood years.
-Every area has different fluctations and ‘normal’ values.
-Over time, you will begin to understand what is unusual for your body of water.
+Tracking depth at times when it is ‘highest’ in the spring and ‘lowest’ in the late summer can give you indications of exceptional drought or flood years.
+Every area has different fluctuations and baseline values.
+Over time, you will begin to understand what is usual and out of the ordinary for your body of water.

 Water Rangers protocol

-We only record water depth in this kit for when you can see the bottom in your test location.
+At Water Rangers, we only record water depth when the bottom is visible at a sample location.
 Use your secchi disc to record this.

 - Lower your secchi disk until it touches the bottom, making sure the rope is straight up and down and there’s no slack in the rope.